I'm an Industrial Designer in Chicago, a graduate from UIUC,

 -

-Ease of navigation and intuitive use for product
+Ease of navigation and intuitive use

 Inspiration